-If you are an undergraduate and anticipate being enrolled in fewer than the minimum number of units required by your college or school, contact the dean's office of your college or school as soon as possible (preferably before the end of the previous semester, or at least well before the end of Phase II) for approval to be enrolled in a less-than-full course load.
+If you are an undergraduate and anticipate being enrolled in fewer than the minimum number of units required by your college or school, contact the dean's office of your college or school as soon as possible (preferably before the end of the previous semester, or at least well before the end of Phase II) to request approval to be enrolled in a less-than-full course load.

-You add/drop classes within CalCentral.
+You can add/drop classes within CalCentral.

 The Student Calendar includes dates you can add/drop (and when the add/drop fee applies).

 If you want to enroll in (add) a class, keep in mind: